susenecka44/FotorealistickaGrafika/README.md

 ## AI assistants
-The use of **AI assistants (based on Large Language Models)** is not prohibited, on the contrary!
-We welcome you to use them under two conditions:
+The use of **AI assistants (based on Large Language Models)** is not prohibited, you can use them under two conditions:
 1. you must **acknowledge** for each checkpoint that the AI assistant significantly helped you.
 2. you must **document your use of the assistant**.
 For example, if you use